 If you are scrolling through Instagram, chances are that Jaipur has popped up on your feed quite often!
-Being geographically close to India’s capital city, Delhi and Agra, which houses the famous Taj Mahal, it makes for an easy add-on city for most tourists visiting India for the first time.
-Jaipur has quickly become one of the most visited cities of India!
+Being geographically close to India’s capital city, Delhi and Agra, which houses the famous Taj Mahal, it makes for an easy add-on city for most tourists visiting India.

 Jaipur, located in the Indian state of Rajasthan, is often called the Pink City.
 Do you know why?
 When the Prince of Wales and Queen Victoria announced their visit in 1876, the King of Jaipur, mandated that the city be painted in pink, the color of hospitality.
 The Queen fell in love with the terra-cotta architecture and the Maharaja passed a law that all the walls must be pink!
 Even today, the original walled city of Jaipur is pink – in fact, all the houses and shops are compelled by law to preserve the pink façade.

 Jaipur is probably the most photographed city of India and rightly so!
 This Pink City has it all – forts, palaces, architectural beauty, rich history, local shopping markets, great food to highly instagrammable cafes and restaurants!
 I am here to show you the best places to visit and eat at, to make the most of your time in this beautiful city.